szabolcstoth/robotframework-basics/docs/04-advanced/02-list-test-cases.md

 python ./tools/test_case_list.py --suite ./02-classroom/01-lists.robot
 ```

-    The output should be something like this:
+The output should look similar to the following:

     Root Suite: 01-Lists
     -
     Test Case: 01-Lists.Greetings Everyone
     Tags: [loop]
-    Documentation: This test case verifies the functionality of 'Print Multiple Names' keyword.
+    Documentation: This test case verifies the functionality of the 'Print Multiple Names' keyword.
     -
     Test Case: 01-Lists.Students
     Tags: []
-    Documentation: This test case logs the names from students.txt to console.
+    Documentation: This test case logs the names from students.txt to the console.
     -